 What is Meditation?

 Meditation is this state of complete awareness of the moment.
 There’s a myth that it is an act of performance.
 It is a state of being.
 You can be in a meditative state while working in your office or while talking to a friend.
 Meditation is definitely not chanting mantras sitting on a mountain.
 Being in a meditative state is as smooth as breathing.
 It is a natural state of the human mind.
-What is effortful is thinking about an on-going checklist of things your desire from life, the unchangeable past or a yet-to-arrive future.
+What is effortful is thinking about an on-going checklist of things, the unchangeable past or a distant future.

 Why do Meditation?

-Advantages to the mental health: Meditation reduces stress, anxiety; increases grey matter, EQ, concentration, the capacity to multi-task; enhances memory and the overall quality of life.
+Advantages to the mental health: It has been observed that Meditation reduces stress, anxiety; increases grey matter, EQ, concentration, the capacity to multi-task; enhances memory and the overall quality of life.
 One becomes a positive and calm person.

 Advantages to the physical body: It is said to lower BP, heart rate; regulate respiratory rate.
 Additionally, meditation stimulates the nervous system and strengthens our immunity.
 Overall, our physical stamina increases, and we get tired less easily.